Add a signature in ThunderBird: to reply, with image

 - Compose your new signature and place the cursor on a new line.

-- Then, click on Insert > Image and add a picture that you'd like to use in your signature.
+- Then, click on Insert > Image and add a picture you'd like to use in your signature.
 Resize the image if needed.

 - Save the changes, and from now on you'll have your new signature with an image attached to all your emails sent from this account.